Sorry, you need to enable JavaScript to visit this website.

 'shall have the right to hold public office according to his or her aptitude, qualifications and professional competence.'

 There is no specific law on how young people can participate in the activities of the various political parties.
 Consequently, each political party handles the participation of young people differently, also in terms of its organisational structure.
-Youth organisations or youth organisations affiliated to political parties can be independent legal entities or part of the legal entity of the party.
+Youth organisations or youth organisations affiliated with political parties can be independent legal entities or part of the legal entity of the party.
 The youth organisations of the current political parties in Parliament are individual legal entities, except for Jobbik, where there is only a youth section of the party.

 Youth as candidates can participate in any local elections such as any other citizens of full age who are not prohibited by the court from the elections as a consequence of a criminal act or limited ability to act.